 When the TUC took an initiative such as the Organizing Academy, established in 1998, which did affect individual unions directly, the response could be mixed.
-The non-involvement in the early years of the Academy of key affiliates such as the GMB and the TGWU (which later changed its position) reflected in part concern at the TUC overstepping the bounds of its traditional role (Heery et al, 2000), while another major union, USDAW, decided in 2002 to set up its own Organizing Academy on the grounds that the organizing approach of the TUC’s Academy did not reflect sufficiently the problems of working in the retail sector (Parker and Rees,2013).

-SubsequentlyM erger processes and the concentration of the unions have had consequences for the role of the TUC (Waddington, 2006).
+The non-involvement in the early years of the Academy of key affiliates such as the GMB and the TGWU (which later changed its position) reflected in part concern at the TUC overstepping the bounds of its traditional role (Heery et al, 2000), while another major union, USDAW, decided in 2002 to set up its own Organizing Academy on the grounds that the organizing approach of the TUC’s Academy did not reflect sufficiently the problems of working in the retail sector (Parker and Rees,2013).Subsequently merger processes and the concentration of the unions have had consequences for the role of the TUC (Waddington, 2006).
 Traditional roles such as adjudication in inter-union disputes have been undermined: the larger amalgamated unions sort out problems internally or between themselves.
 The decline in the number of smaller unions has reduced the demand for confederal services.
 The development of a limited number of large unions has threatened to redraw the power relationships between the TUC and its major affiliates.
 Although ‘super-unions ‘such as Unite and Unison have not totally displaced the TUC, a weakening of the TUC is undeniable and can be seen as part of the context for the movement of the TUC into a largely campaigning role.

 The weakness of the TUC has implications for the development of social dialogue at national level.
-In 2016 the UK was one of only two states in the European Union to have no tripartite bodies and one of only five states to have no national tripartite institution discussing general and social economic issues (since the National Economic Development Council was abolished by the Government in 1992 (European Commission, 2016).
-Of the social dialogue-based institutions established during the 1960s and 1970s only bipartite examples, largely

-dedicated to programme management in certain functional areas (e.g ACAS) survive.
+In 2016 the UK was one of only two states in the European Union to have no tripartite bodies and one of only five states to have no national tripartite institution discussing general and social economic issues ( the National Economic Development Council was abolished by the Government in 1992 (European Commission, 2016).
+Of the social dialogue-based institutions established during the 1960s and 1970s only bipartite examples, largely dedicated to programme management in certain functional areas survive e.g.ACAS.

 Tripartite social dialogue in the 60s and 70s increasingly revolved around incomes policies, with the unions subjected to attempts by governments to draw them into a productive partnership (Towers, 1997).
-Although the TUC attempted to play a co-ordinating role, the union involvement was not a result of TUC co-ordination but of the influence of several strong union leaders such as Jack Jones (Ackers, 2016).
+Although the TUC attempted to play a co-ordinating role, the union involvement was not really a result of TUC co-ordination but of the influence of several strong union leaders such as Jack Jones (Ackers, 2016).
 Eventually the policy ran up against inflation and individual union claims returned to the fore.
 The TUC was incapable of persuading individual unions to buy into a solidaristic national pay policy that threatened traditional salaries differentials (Oude Nijhuis, 2011).
 This failure made subsequent social dialogue pretensions less credible.

 The UK trade unions therefore have not exploited the IPR most under their control, their own structure.
 As a result, it has not been possible for the TUC to provide leadership to affiliates and to express the internal solidarity and unity of purpose necessary for it to be a significant power resource for the trade unions (Levesque and Murray,2010).

-DISCUSSION
+Discussion

-The paper has presented a more nuanced analisis of the decline of the trade unions in the United Kingdom which has traditionally attributed this decline to the role of employer and government actors operating within an increasingly globalized and competitive business environment.
+The paper has presented a more nuanced analysis of the decline of the trade unions in the United Kingdom which has traditionally attributed this decline to the role of employer and government actors operating within an increasingly globalized and competitive business environment.

-Using literature on PRs the paper brings trade unions back into focus, as advocated by Refslund and Arnholz (2022) and argues that their failure to effectively manage the PRs available to them contributed to their decline.
+Using literature on PRs (Power Resources) the paper brings trade unions back into focus, as advocated by Refslund and Arnholz (2022) and argues that their failure to effectively manage the PRs available to them contributed to their decline.